Pickens County White Collar Crime Lawyer

 Your lawyer will play a large role in the defense process.
 At your first hearing, you will find out the exact charges against you and can enter a plea.
 It is advisable that you attend the hearing with your lawyer.
 The charges may be complicated, and you need to understand the consequences of each one.
 Often there are several or more changes.

 In some instances, your lawyer might be able to reduce some charges.
 Your lawyer will also try to present information regarding why your bail should be lowered or eliminated completely.
 For example, if you have been a longtime resident of the community, have ties to the area and no other criminal prosecutions, you might be eligible for a lower bail.

 White collar crime defense can be a complex process.
 Hearings occur where evidence is shared with the defense team.
 The defense team reviews the evidence and subsequently gathers the necessary data to refute the claims.
 Sometimes evidence was obtained improperly or without adequate legal authorization.
 In these instances, it may be possible to keep some of this information out of the case.

-Witnesses must be deposed and experts are called in to provide your defense.
+Witnesses must be deposed and s are called in to provide your defense.
 These types of cases can have many moving parts and a great deal of time must be spent putting your defense together.
 White collar crimes demand a rigorous defense.

 Some cases are resolved through a plea deal.
 A plea deal allows a defendant to plead guilty to lesser charges in exchange for a reduced sentence.
 A plea deal may not always be a suitable resolution to your case.
 Keep in mind that a guilty conviction will remain on your permanent record and could keep you from obtaining employment in the future.